HCPSS/schoolsites-help/contact-us.md

 **Getting a new user added.**

 - This request must come from the principal in order to be fulfilled.
+We will generate your password and username.

 **Changing your banner image.**